 People should not wash the body parts of others.

-It at all possible full immersion baptisms should be avoided.
-The use of a baptistery should follow the same guidance as swimming pools.
-Read the Welsh Government guidance can be found here (sport, recreation and leisure: guidance for a phased return) and guidance has also been prepared by UK Active and Swim Wales.
-Only one baptism should be allowed per session, the water should be drained and the baptistery cleaned.
-To comply with physical distancing guidance, baptisms should be by self-immersion (Self-immersion means only the candidate should be in the baptistery or pool and not touched by anyone unless they are from the same household) and no one should be baptised by another person, with exception of a member of their own household.
+A baptistery used for full immersion baptisms should follow the same guidance as swimming pools.
+Welsh Government guidance can be found here (sport, recreation and leisure: guidance for a phased return) and guidance has also been prepared by UK Active and Swim Wales.
+Only one baptism should be allowed per session.
+To comply with physical distancing guidance, a full immersion baptism may only be undertaken by a member of the candidate’s own household.
 Anyone else present should stay out of range of any potential splashing.
 Following the rules for physical distancing a full immersion baptism in a safe external space designated for swimming such as a lido or beach that is patrolled by lifeguards is allowed.
 Again the baptism may only be undertaken by a member of the candidate’s own household.

 Places of worship can continue to broadcast their services and religious ceremonies.
 Those who wish to do this should be helped to do so where reasonably practicable.
 Recordings may also be made with the consent of those involved.

 If this requires additional people to set up and operate equipment the number should be kept to an absolute minimum and should be included in the calculation of how many can use the building at any one time.
 They should also observe the social distancing, hand hygiene, cleaning of equipment, singing and playing musical instruments advice.

 We recognise that there will be occasions when it will not be possible or practicable to conduct worship or a religious or belief ceremony in a place of worship.
 Therefore, worship can be held outdoors in the following situations and subject to all the other guidance in this document including social distancing, singing, the use water, food and drink, Test, Track and Protect.